Basic Nutrition of Small Ruminants

 A sheep or goat's nutritional requirement can be met by feeding a variety of feed stuffs.
 Feed ingredients can substitute for one another so long as the animals' nutritional requirements are being met.
 Small ruminant feeding programs should take into account animal requirements, feed availability, and costs of nutrients.

-Pasture, Forbs, and Browse
+Pasture, Forbs, and Browse Nutrients

 - Pasture tends to be high in energy and protein when it is in a vegetative state.
 However, it can have high moisture content, and sometimes it may be difficult for high-producing animals to eat enough grass to meet their nutrient requirements.
 As pasture plants mature, palatability and digestibility decline, thus it is important to rotate pastures to keep plants in a vegetative state.

 Hay is the primary source of nutrients for small ruminants during the winter or non-grazing season.
 Hay varies tremendously in quality, and the only way to know the nutritional content is to have the hay analyzed by a forage testing laboratory.
 Hay tends to be a moderate source of protein and energy for sheep and goats.
 Legume hays --alfalfa, clover, lespedeza -- tend to be higher in protein, vitamins and minerals, especially calcium, than grass hays.
-The energy, as well as protein content of hay depends upon the maturity of the forage when it was harvested for forage.
+The energy, as well as protein content of hay depends upon the maturity of the forage when it was harvested.
 Proper curing and storage is also necessary to maintain nutritional quality of hay.

 It is often times necessary to feed concentrates to provide the nutrients that forage alone cannot provide.
 This is particularly true in the case of high-producing animals.
 There are also times and situations where concentrates are a more economical source of nutrients.
 Creep feeding and supplemental feeding of lambs and kids has been shown to increase growth weight, but should only be done to the extent that it increases profit.

-There are two types of concentrate feeds: Energy and Proteins.
-Energy feeds provide more calories, but tend to be low in protein (8-11%).
+- Energy feeds provide more calories, but tend to be low in protein (8-11%).
 They include the cereal grains --corn, barley, wheat, oats, milo, and rye.
-It is not necessary to process grains for sheep and goats unless the animals are less than six weeks of age due to a lack a functioning rumen.
+It is not necessary to process grains for sheep and goats unless the animals are less than six weeks of age due to a lack of a functioning rumen.
 One of the problems with feeding a lot of cereal grains is that they are high in phosphorus content, but low in calcium.
 Feeding a diet that is high in phosphorus and low in calcium can cause urinary calculi (kidney stones) in wethers and intact males.
+The proper calcium to phosphorus ration is 2:1.
 Inadequate calcium can lead to milk fever (hypocalcemia) in pregnant or lactating ewes/does.

-Protein supplements contain high levels of protein (>15%) and may be of animal or plant origin.
+- Protein supplements contain high levels of protein (>15%) and may be of animal or plant origin.
 They include soybean meal, cottonseed meal, and fish meal.
-Ruminant-derived meat and bone meal cannot (by law) be fed to other ruminants, including as sheep and goats.
+Ruminant-derived meat and bone meal cannot (by law) be fed to other ruminants, including sheep and goats.
 Protein quantity is generally more important than protein quality (amino acid content) in ruminant livestock since the microorganisms in the rumen manufacture their own body protein.
 Livestock do not store excess protein; it is burned as energy or eliminated (as nitrogen) by the kidneys.
 Since parasites often cause blood loss in small ruminants, higher levels of protein in the diet may enable the animal to mount a greater immune response to parasites.

-By-products feeds, such as fat, soy hulls, wheat middlings, and broiler litter may contain high levels of various nutrients and can be incorporated into small ruminant diets if they are cost effective.
+By-product feeds, such as fat, soy hulls, wheat middlings, and broiler litter may contain high levels of various nutrients and can be incorporated into small ruminant diets if they are cost effective.
 Due to its copper content, it is not recommended that sheep be fed broiler litter for sustained periods of time.

-Many feed companies offer "complete" sheep and/or goat feeds -- pelleted or textured -- which are balanced for the needs of the animals in a particular production class.
+Many feed companies offer "complete" sheep and/or goat feeds -- pelleted or textured -- which are balanced for the needs of the animal in a particular production class.
 Pelleted rations have an advantage in that the animals cannot sort feed ingredients.
 While complete sheep feeds have been available for many years, it has only been in recent years, that meat goat rations have been introduced to the market place.
 Complete feeds come in 50 or 100 lb. sacks and tend to be much more expensive than home-made concentrate rations.